How to Get Saved!

 Jesus first preached the gospel of God in Galilee, saying: “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel” (Mark 1:15).
 Repentance and faith.

-This turning leads to the divine side of salvation called regeneration (spiritual rebirth) and justification, where through your faith in Christ, God credits the perfect righteousness of Jesus to you, acquits you of all guilt and declares you innocent, removes your status as His enemy, and declares you to be in right standing with Him—fully pardoned and accepted.
+This turning leads to the divine side of salvation called regeneration (spiritual rebirth, where you are “born again”) and justification, where through your faith in Christ, God credits the perfect righteousness of Jesus to you, acquits you of all guilt and declares you innocent, removes your status as His enemy, and declares you to be in right standing with Him—fully pardoned and accepted.
+(Romans 5:1)

 By repentance, you give glory to your Creator, God the Father, whom you have offended over and over.
 By faith, you give glory to your Redeemer, God the Son, Jesus Christ, who came to save you from your sins.